202311003/idm_assignment_2/README.md

 # Treatment Prioritization Model

 ## Overview
 This repository contains code for a Treatment Prioritization model using a machine learning approach.
-The goal of the model is to prioritize treatments based on the severity of illness using the APR (All Patient Refined) Severity of Illness Description as the target variable.
+The goal of the model is to prioritize treatments based on the severity of illness using the APR (All Patient Refined) Severity of Illness Code as the target variable.

 ## Dataset
 The model is trained on a dataset containing various features related to patient information, diagnoses, procedures, and other relevant information.
-The target variable is the APR Severity of Illness Description.
+The target variable is the APR Severity of Illness Code.

 ## Preprocessing
 1. **Data Cleaning**: Handle missing values, outliers, and any data quality issues.